 I require accessible seating.
 Where can I find seats for my needs?

-The auditorium has a generous amount of accessible seating and spaces are reserved for parties including persons using wheelchairs, walkers, or persons with limited mobility.
+The auditorium has accessible seating and spaces are reserved for parties including persons using wheelchairs, walkers, or persons with limited mobility.
 These wheelchair-accessible seats and companion seats are available for purchase for every performance, subject to availability.
 To request accessible seating, please contact the box office at 701-235-6778.

 Do you offer listening devices?